OFA-Sys/ONE-PEACE/README.md

 # Models and Results
 ## Model Card
 We list the parameters and pretrained checkpoints of ONE-PEACE below.
 Note that ONE-PEACE can be disassembled into different branches to handle different tasks.
-We also provide the vision, audio and language branches of ONE-PEACE, which can be used to perform vision, audio and language tasks respectively.
+We also provide the vision-branch of ONE-PEACE, which can be used to perform vision tasks.

 <table border="1" width="100%">
     <tr align="center">